pyTooling/pyTooling/doc/index.rst

         APIs offers a comprehensive answer. pyTooling provides a :ref:`CurrentPlatform <COMMON/CurrentPlatform>` singleton summarizing multiple platform APIs into a single class instance.
-      * :ref:`Representations of version numbers <VERSIONING>`: While Python itself has a good versioning schema, there are no classes provided to abstract version numbers. pyTooling provides such representations following semantic versioning (SemVer) and calendar versioning (CalVer) schemes.
-It's provided by the :mod:`pyTooling.Versioning` module.
+      * :ref:`Representations of version numbers <VERSIONING>`: While Python itself has a good versioning schema, there are no classes provided to abstract a version numbers. pyTooling provides such representations following semantic versioning (SemVer) and calendar versioning (CalVer) schemes.
+The implementation can parse many common formats and allows user defined formatting.
+In addition, versions can be compared with various operators including PIPs ``~=`` operator.
-      * :ref:`Measuring execution times <COMMON/Stopwatch>` can be achieved by using a stopwatch implementation with start, pause, resume, split and stop features.
-Internally, a high resolution clock is used.
-The stopwatch can also be used in a ``with``-statement.
+      * :ref:`Measuring execution times <COMMON/Stopwatch>` can be achieved by using a stopwatch implementation providing start, pause, resume, split and stop features.
+Internally, Python's *high resolution clock* is used.
+        The stopwatch also provides a context manager, so it can be used in a ``with``-statement.

    .. grid-item::
       :columns: 6